 We have made our raised beds look attractive by using “companion” planting – so it does the fruit and vegetables good, but also it is good to see the beautiful colours.

 Lynn Redfern, a grandparent form school, has made a huge difference to our school garden.
-She has a wealth of knowledge and she is eager to share her knowledge and expertise with others.
 We have grown some of our flowers for our planters from seed, and have bought some.
 Children have visited Hopewood Park to buy plants.
 Different children have taken responsibility for planters – selecting plants and maintaining them.
 We are very proud of how our school looks now.
 Last year we won Sunderland in Bloom best school garden in the East – we have entered the competition again this year and are waiting to hear the outcome!

 We are very proud of our hard work, and love it when parents and visitors comment on what a beautiful school we have.

 At St Mary’s we are lucky to have a wonderful choir, which is open to Years 4, 5 and 6.
 Over the last two years the choir have taken part in a huge range of events.
-This year we are singing at the Sage Gateshead, in support of Barnardo’s and the children are delighted to have been invited to sing at the Royal Albert Hall in June.
+Over the last few years the choir have taken part in singing at the Sage Gateshead, in support of Barnardo’s and the children are delighted to have been invited to sing at the Royal Albert Hall.

 Our Drama Club is led by Sophie from ‘All-Star Productions’, incorporating song, dance and role- play.
 You name it, they will have a go!
 Building on its popularity, the club has been able to add new members, and now has members from Years 2 – 6.
-The children meet every Wednesday (Y4, 5 & 6) and Fridays (Y2 and 3).
+The children meet every Wednesday (Y2 and Y3 and Fridays (Y4, Y5 and Y6).